joonwonc/mit-6858-project/docs/update-email.md

    to security or in the scope of the 6.858 class
 2. It would be interesting to run an updated concolic execution on the code submitted by our classmates.
-3. The most interstesting and challenging aspect of incorporating IPC in concolic execution is the non-determinism introduced.
+3. The most interesting and challenging aspect of incorporating IPC in concolic execution is the non-determinism introduced.

 First, we agree that symbolic execution alone is not directly related